REI Co-op Traverse 32 Review

 Comfort

 This pack leads the way in comfort and stability.
-With a strong and light wireframe and an internal perimeter hoop, and ample but not overdone padding, you can feel confident bringing this one along all day.
+With a strong and light wireframe, an internal perimeter hoop, and ample but not overdone padding, you can feel confident bringing this one along all day.

 Replacing the Traverse 35 in the REI lineup, the Traverse 32 switches up the formula and evolves the existing designs into a highly functional and solidly streamlined pack.
 REI chose to replace the mesh suspension back panel with a padded and shaped foam system when updating the previous model.
 While this might sound like old styling in a world of new tech, it does wonders for the pack's comfort.
 The well-planned placement of the vented padding allows much of the pack to rest off the back, even leaving open channels and spacing between the sections of padding on the shoulders and in the lumbar, creating airflow and reducing hotspots.

-This pack hugs the body and moves with you, keeping everything stable all the while.
+This pack hugs the body and moves with you, keeping everything stable.
 When you get into sketchy terrain, you can feel fully confident as you bend and shift that the pack will make those same movements with you.
 Handling moderate to heavy loads with ease, you can push it on your excursions, no matter where they take you.

 Versatility

 While the Traverse 32 has the comfort and capacity to go almost anywhere, it often might not be the best suited for more specialized usages.
-If you are doing serious climbing, riding a bike, or taking the subway, this may not be your first choice.
-This pack can be your best friend on any of your trekking style excursions, no matter the season, but should you really need a use specific gear hauler on your back; another choice could be best.
+If you are doing serious climbing, riding a bike, or taking the subway, this may not be your first choice due to its more rigid frame.
+This pack can be your best friend on any of your trekking-style excursions, no matter the season, but should you really need a use specific gear hauler on your back, another choice could be best.

 Ease of Use